crpietschmann/portfolio/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 **InfoBox.title(title)**

-  <br />This method gets or sets the Title of the InfoBox.
+This method gets or sets the Title of the InfoBox.
 If an argument is passed in, it will set the Title and return the InfoBox object to allow for a fluent interface.
 If no argument is passed in, it will return the value of the InfoBox Title.

 **InfoBox.descirption(description)**

-  <br />This method gets or sets the Description of the InfoBox.
+This method gets or sets the Description of the InfoBox.
 If an argument is passed in, it will set the Description and return the InfoBox object to allow for a fluent interface.
 If no argument is passed in, it will return the value of the InfoBox Description.

 <h3>Full InfoBox Extension</h3>